 During 2008, NCM LLC issued 2,544,949 common membership units to its founding members in connection with its rights of exclusive access to net new theatre screens and projected attendees added by the founding members to NCM LLC's network and 2,913,754 common membership units to Regal in connection with the closing of its acquisition of Consolidated Theatres.
 The Company recorded an intangible asset of \$116.1 million representing the contractual rights over the remaining terms of the ESAs.
 The Company based the fair value of the intangible asset on the fair value of the common membership units issued on the date of grant.
-The number of units issued to Regal assumed that NCM LLC would have immediate access to the Consolidated Theatres for sales of advertising.
-However, Consolidated Theatres has a pre-existing advertising agreement.
-Accordingly, Regal makes cash "integration payments" to NCM LLC which will continue through January 2011 to account for the lack of access, which are recorded as a reduction of the intangible asset.
-As of April 2, 2009 and January 1, 2009, \$3.1 million and \$2.8 million has been applied to the intangible asset, respectively.
+The number of units issued to Regal assumed that NCM LLC would have immediate access to the Regal Consolidated Theatres for sales of advertising.
+However, Regal Consolidated Theatres has a pre-existing advertising agreement.
+Accordingly, Regal makes cash "integration payments" to NCM LLC (see Note 2) which will continue through January 2011 until NCM is able to sell advertising on an exclusive basis in these theatres, which are recorded as a reduction of the intangible asset.
+As of July 2, 2009 and January 1, 2009, \$3.8 million and \$2.8 million has been applied to the intangible asset, respectively.

-Effective as of March 17, 2009, NCM LLC issued 2,126,104 common membership units to its founding members in exchange for the rights to exclusive access to net new theatre screens and projected attendees added by the founding members to NCM LLC's network.
-As a result, NCM LLC recorded an intangible asset at fair value of \$28.5 million in the first quarter 2009.
+During the first quarter of 2009, NCM LLC issued 2,126,104 common membership units to its founding members in exchange for the rights to exclusive access to net new theatre screens and projected attendees added by the founding members to NCM LLC's network.
+As a result, NCM LLC recorded an intangible asset at fair value of \$28.5 million.

 Pursuant to SFAS No. 142, Goodwill and Other Intangible Assets, the intangible asset has a finite useful life and the Company began to amortize the asset in 2008 and 2009 over the remaining useful life corresponding with the ESAs.
-Amortization of the asset related to Consolidated Theatres will not begin until after January 2011 since the Company will not have access to on-screen advertising in the Consolidated Theatres until the run-out of their existing on-screen advertising agreement.
+Amortization of the asset related to Regal Consolidated Theatres will not begin until after January 2011 since the Company will not have access to on-screen advertising in the Regal Consolidated Theatres until the run-out of their existing on-screen advertising agreement.